sugarlabs/musicblocks/documentation/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/documentation/transposition.svg'</img>

 Used to transpose any contained notes by an integral step in a 12-step scale.
-The Transposition Block contains the current transposition (the default is 0).
+The Transposition block contains the current transposition (the default is 0).

 <img src='https://rawgithub.com/walterbender/musicblocks/master/documentation/multiply-beat.svg'</img>